 In 2007, Mr. Feinstein founded the Great American Songbook Foundation, which is dedicated to preserving and elevating America’s rich musical legacy by curating physical artifacts of its creators and performers; offering programs for the public and research opportunities for scholars, historians, and performers; and providing educational opportunities for student musicians, including the annual high school Songbook Academy.
 He also serves on the Library of Congress’ National Recording Preservation Board, which ensures the survival, conservation, and increased public availability of America’s sound recording heritage.

-His Emmy Award–nominated TV special Michael Feinstein: The Sinatra Legacy aired nationally in 2011.
+Mr. Feinstein’s Emmy Award–nominated TV special Michael Feinstein: The Sinatra Legacy aired nationally in 2011.
 The PBS series Michael Feinstein’s American Songbook was broadcast for three seasons and is available on DVD.
 His most recent primetime PBS-TV special, New Year’s Eve at the Rainbow Room, aired in 2014.
 For his nationally syndicated public radio program Song Travels, Mr. Feinstein interviews and performs alongside music luminaries such as Bette Midler, Neil Sedaka, Liza Minnelli, Rickie Lee Jones, and David Hyde Pierce.

 Feinstein’s at the Nikko, Mr. Feinstein’s nightclub at San Francisco’s Nikko Hotel, has presented the top music talents since 2013.
 He debuted at Feinstein’s / 54 Below, his latest club in New York City, in late 2015.
 In 2019, he launched Feinstein’s at Vitello’s in Los Angeles, followed two years later by Feinstein’s at Hotel Carmichael in Carmel, Indiana.

 Gershwin’s influence provided a solid base upon which Mr. Feinstein evolved into a captivating performer, composer, and arranger of his own original music.
 He has also become an unparalleled interpreter of music by Irving Berlin, Jerome Kern, Johnny Mercer, Duke Ellington, and Harry Warren.